BVLC/caffe/docs/installation.md

 make: *** [.build_release/lib/libcaffe.so.1.0.0] Error 1
 ```
 **Solution**: Open Makefile.config, then locate at `LIBRARY_DIRS := $(PYTHON_LIB) /usr/local/lib /usr/lib`, append `/usr/lib/x86_64-linux-gnu/hdf5/serial` to it.
 Then rerun `make all`.

+### CMake Build

+In lieu of manually editing `Makefile.config` to configure the build, Caffe offers an unofficial CMake build thanks to @Nerei, @akosiorek, and other members of the community.
+It requires CMake version >= 2.8.7.
+The basic steps are as follows:

+    mkdir build
+    cd build
+    cmake ..
+    make all
+    make install
+    make runtest

+See [PR #1667](https://github.com/BVLC/caffe/pull/1667) for options and details.

 ## Hardware